Lifelong Learning for Neural powered Mixed Integer Programming: Appendix

 \subsection{Data}

-\textbf{Facility location:} For facility location, as discussed the main paper, a certain task of facility location problem is defined as $FC_{{(Clow, Chigh)},{(Dlow, Dhigh)}}$. $Clow$, $Chigh$ refers to the lower and upper limit( respectively) of the facility capacity. $Dlow$, $Dhigh$ refers to the lower and upper limit(respectively) of the customer demand .
+\textbf{Facility location:} This is a realistic scenario where customer demands and facility capacities keep changing over time.
+For facility location, as discussed the main paper, a certain task of facility location problem is defined as $FC_{{(Clow, Chigh)},{(Dlow, Dhigh)}}$. $Clow$, $Chigh$ refers to the lower and upper limit( respectively) of the facility capacity. $Dlow$, $Dhigh$ refers to the lower and upper limit(respectively) of the customer demand .
 To generate an instance of the facility location problem, we require, for each facility, sampling a capacity uniformly at random from $[Clow, Chigh]$ and for each customer a demand sampled uniformly at random from $[Dlow, Dhigh]$.
 Using these values, an instance is constructed.
 In addition to evolving customer demand and facility supply distribution, we also simulate the setting of adding new constraints.
 We add the constraint of the maximum number of customers that can be served by a facility and denote it by $MS$.
 For example $MS=95$ in $FC_{{(100,110)},{(80,90)}, MS=95}$ denotes that maximum number of customers that can be served by a facility is $95$.
 In all cases, we set the number of customers and facilities for an instance to be $100$.